-Where to See Seals in San Diego: La Jolla’s Seal Rookery and Haul-Out Places
+Where to See Seals in San Diego: La Jolla Seal Rookery

-Mediterranean climate of San Diego and its underwater world rich in marine life entices a large colony of Pacific harbor seals and California sea lions.
+The Mediterranean climate of San Diego and its underwater world rich in marine life entices a large colony of Pacific harbor seals and California sea lions.
 During the day, these pinnipeds forage in the deep waters off the coast.
 In the morning or late afternoon, most of the San Diego seals and sea lions can be found basking in the sun along the sandy beaches of La Jolla.
+Little wonder, here they are referred to as La Jolla seals and sea lions.

 One Day in La Jolla, Seals in San Diego - Roads and Destinations.